wiktorkoscielny/academy20/README.md

 # Hi, I have finished the recruitment task and I would love to hear your feedback! :)

 I solved that task in two ways:
-- basic solution according to task guidelines on branch `basicSolution`
+- basic solution according to the task guidelines on branch `basicSolution`
 - improved solution on branch `thirdSolution`

 Please kindly check the code of both solutions, and thank you for your time!